-How to Comfort Your Child During Night Terrors
+How You Can Comfort Your Child if They Have Night Terrors